Extenuating circumstances

 If you are not satisfied you can contact the EC team.
 Once the mark for your assessment is ratified by the Board of Examiners, you can appeal the decision if you have grounds.

-From 2023/24, following a recent change approved by Academic Board, you are now able to request a review of a rejected EC application for a change to deadline, where it may impact your ability to progress to the next level of study or complete your programme on time.
+You are able to request a review of a rejected EC application for a change to deadline, where it may impact your ability to progress to the next level of study or complete your programme on time.
 Details of how to request a review will be included in your EC outcome message where this route is available to you.
 Outside of this timeframe, you may still follow the academic appeals process.